collapsed-stacks/startups/questions/811/what-do-investing-series-mean.md

 - tagged: `financing`, `investors`
 - score: 8

-<p>I often see stories about some startup launching a new round of financing.
-These are normally labeled as series A, B, C etc. </p>
+I often see stories about some startup launching a new round of financing.
+These are normally labeled as series A, B, C etc.

-<p>Is there any formal difference between these rounds or are they just a way of labeling investing periods?
-If there is, what is the timeline or process for a startup to proceed through these rounds?</p>
+Is there any formal difference between these rounds or are they just a way of labeling investing periods?
+If there is, what is the timeline or process for a startup to proceed through these rounds?

 ## Answer 817